AndersH82/Woodworking/README.md

 #000000 for github weblink

 ## Typography
-I've integrated [Google Fonts](https://fonts.google.com/) to find a typeface that compliments the website's aesthetic.
+I've integrated [Google Fonts](https://fonts.google.com/) to find a typeface that complements the website's aesthetic.
 For the main text, I've chosen Lato due to its optimization for readability on screens across a wide variety of devices and reading environments.

 ## Imagery

-All imagery for the website has been sourced from [unsplash.com](https://unsplash.com/) which are free photo stock platforms.
-I specifically wanted to show imagery of all the stages of woodworking, so the audience can get an understanding of the homepage.
+All imagery for the website has been sourced from [unsplash.com](https://unsplash.com/), which is a free photo stock platform.
+I specifically wanted to show imagery of all the stages of woodworking so the audience could get an understanding of the homepage.

 # Features